cloudfoundry/csb-brokerpak-gcp/docs/draft-release-notes.md

 - PostgreSQL password stored using `scram-sha-256` for additional security
 - PostgreSQL properties can now be updated: cores, storage_gb, credentials, authorized_network, authorized_network_id, authorized_networks_cidrs, public_ip
 - PostgreSQL connections must be via TLS
+- Google SQL service tiers are now exposed when provisioning, or updating an instance.
+The previous 'cores' abstraction has been removed, in favour of using the underlying Google tier.

 ### Fix: